Erin-Leal/Timed-quiz/README.md

 # Timed-quiz

-As it sounds, a simple timed quiz related to coding where one can save high scores.
+As it sounds, a simple timed quiz where you can record your high scores.